dexterp/kubelab/README.md

 sudo systemctl restart systemd-resolved
 ```

-SSH to a VM guest
+### SSH to a VM guest

 Allow a minute after VM startup for libvirtd's dnsmasq to populate DNS.
-The
+Your
-user's public key is installed in the user account on each guest so you can SSH
+local username and SSH public key are provisioned on each guest automatically,
-using your local username which was created on the vm guests.
-The public key was
-added to the user account.
+so you can SSH in with your local username:

 ```bash
 ssh control1.dev.site
 # you should get a shell on the remote guest
 ```

-Install Kubernetes using Ansible
+### Install Kubernetes using Ansible

-TODO: update Ansible for Ubuntu.
-Ansible is currently disabled until it is
-converted.

 The Kubernetes installation is performed with an Ansible playbook under
-`ansible/`.
+`ansible/`:

 - `ansible/site.yml` — site playbook
 - `ansible/ansible.cfg` — Ansible config
-- `ansible/inventory` — inventory file
+- `ansible/inventory` — inventory file (generated — see `make play` below)
 - `ansible/roles/` — role implementations

-Note: The roles may require conversion or adjustments depending on target
-distribution.

-Run the playbook
+Run the playbook:

 ```bash
 make play
 ```

+This generates the inventory from `kubelab.yml` and applies the roles for
+each node group (`control`, `worker`, `lb`), bringing up containerd,
+Kubernetes, Calico networking, and the load balancer.

 ## Managing this lab

-This project uses `make`, Ansible and libvirt to manage the VM lifecycle.
+This project uses `make`, Ansible, and libvirt to manage the VM lifecycle.

-Common `Makefile` targets
+### Common `Makefile` targets

 - `make help` — show help
 - `make clean` — reset project state
 - `make deps` — install host dependencies
 - `make upgrade` — upgrade dependencies
 - `make vmstart` — create and start VMs
+- `make vmstartpass` - create and start VMs with password authentication
 - `make vmshutdown` — shut down VMs
 - `make vmremove` — remove VM definitions
 - `make play` — run the Ansible playbook
-- `make permissions` — fix vmlinuz permissions for non-root users
-- `make autosync` — rsync files on change (requires `fswatch` and `rsync`)
+- `make autosync` — rsync project files on change to a target linux host for remote development (requires `fswatch` and `rsync`)

-Libvirt / `virsh` commands
+### Libvirt / `virsh` commands

 - `virsh list --all` — list domains
 - `virsh start <domain>` — start a domain